popy2k14/SOAS/README.md

 select:
   - id: !extend alarm_stream_url
     options:
-      - "mp3 or pls url to radio" #AAC seams to be making SOAS crash
+      - "mp3 url to radio" #AAC seams to be making SOAS crash, FLAC or WAV will probably also work
   - id: !extend alarm_stream_name
     options:
       - "Friendly name of the radio station"